 Hunting the northern lights viewing tips

 - Hurtigruten ferries accommodate passengers on voyages up and down the Norwegian coastline and are a great way to hunt the northern lights.
-A number of trips are targeted for those hunting the northern lights — begin your peek here ( In Search of Northern Lights ) Of course, you take any trip you want – just make sure it includes the northern cities.
+Two trips are targeted for those hunting the northern lights – A six-day voyage from Bergen to Tromso: In Search of Northern Lights and a 12-day Astronomy Voyage with a full tour of the Norwegian coast and a visit to the Northern Lights Planetarium in Tromso.
+Of course, you take any trip you want – just make sure it includes the northern cities.
 For our hunt, we did choose the Hurtigruten ship in the end and found it was a superb way to have a “moving bed” and stay warm inside, but then be alerted over an intercom if northern lights appeared.
 In those cases, it was a mad dash (sometimes a middle-of-the-night sleepy mad dash!) to the top deck.